Republic of Genoa: Rise

 Before 1100, Genoa emerged as an independent city-state, one of a number of Italian city-states during this period.
 Nominally, the Holy Roman Emperor was overlord and the Bishop of Genoa was president of the city; however, actual power was wielded by a number of "consuls" annually elected by popular assembly.
 At that time Muslim raiders were attacking coastal cities on the Tyrrhenian Sea.
 Muslims raided Pisa in 1000, and in 1015 they escalated their attacks, raiding Luni.
 Mujahid al-Siqlabi, Emir of the Taifa of Denia attacked Sardinia with a fleet of 125 ships.
 In 1016, the allied troops of Genoa and Pisa defended Sardinia.
 In 1066, war erupted between Genoa and Pisa – possibly over control of Sardinia.

 The republic was one of the so-called "Maritime Republics" (Repubbliche Marinare), along with Venice, Pisa, Amalfi, Gaeta, Ancona, and Ragusa.

-In 1087, Genoese and Pisan fleets, led by Hugh of Pisa, and accompanied by troops from Pantaleone of Amalfi, Salerno, and Gaeta, attacked the North African city of Mahdia, the capital of the Fatimid Caliphate.
-The attack, supported by Pope Victor III, became known as the Mahdia campaign.
-The attackers captured the city, but could not hold it against Arab forces.
-After the burning of the Arab fleet in the city's harbor, the Genoese and Pisan troops retreated.
+In the Mahdia campaign of 1087, supported by Pope Victor III, Italian forces led by Hugh of Pisa attacked the North African Zirid vassals of the Fatimid Caliphate.
+Genoese and Pisan fleets, accompanied by troops from Amalfi, Salerno, and Gaeta, captured the Zirid capital, but could not hold it.
+The Genoese and Pisan burned the fleet in the city's harbour and withdrew.
 The destruction of the Arab fleet gave control of the Western Mediterranean to Genoa, Venice, and Pisa.
 This enabled Western Europe to supply the troops of the First Crusade of 1096–1099 by sea.

 In 1092, Genoa and Pisa, in collaboration with Alfonso VI of León and Castile attacked the Muslim Taifa of Valencia.
 They also unsuccessfully besieged Tortosa with support from troops of Sancho Ramírez, King of Aragon.

 Genoa started expanding during the First Crusade.
 In 1097 Hugh of Châteauneuf, Bishop of Grenoble and William, Bishop of Orange, went to Genoa and preached in the church of San Siro in order to gather troops for the First Crusade.
-At the time the city had a population of about 10,000.
 Twelve galleys, one ship, and 1,200 soldiers from Genoa joined the crusade.
 The Genoese troops, led by noblemen de Insula and Avvocato, set sail in July 1097.
 The Genoese fleet transported and provided naval support to the crusaders, mainly during the siege of Antioch in 1098, when the Genoese fleet blockaded the city while the troops provided support during the siege.
 In the siege of Jerusalem in 1099, Genoese crossbowmen led by Guglielmo Embriaco acted as support units against the defenders of the city.